 The Hutton Junior Fisheries Biology Program is a paid summer internship and mentoring program for high schools students, which is sponsored by the American Fisheries Society (AFS).

-The program was created by the American Fisheries Society in 2001.
+The program was created by the American Fisheries Society in 2001 in honor of the late Dr. Robert F. Hutton.
 Students are accepted into the program through a competitive selection process.

 Accepted students known as “Hutton Scholars,” are matched and mentored by a fisheries professional to enjoy a hands-on fisheries science experience in a marine and/or freshwater setting.
 Hutton Scholars who successfully complete the program receive a $4,000 scholarship.